 Radio frequency tracking systems have been around for years and are a mainstay in many supply chains.
 But because of their high cost, the devices have largely been limited to tracking pallets, shipping containers and large, expensive products.
 However, the Auto-ID Center, along with nearly 100 partner organizations, has developed RFID tags that are cheaper and smaller than anything on the market today.

-The price of tags developed by the Auto-ID Center's partner companies is nearing 5 cents apiece, inexpensive enough that companies such as Gillette Co. and Wal-Mart Stores Inc. have pledged to buy hundreds of
+The price of tags developed by the Auto-ID Center's partner companies is nearing 5 cents apiece, inexpensive enough that companies such as Gillette Co. and Wal-Mart Stores Inc. have pledged to buy hundreds of millions of them to identify pallets and cases of products in the supply chain and, eventually, products on shelves.

 The tags are designed to one day replace the universal product code (UPC) as the primary means of identifying and tracking products as they move through global supply chains.
 With these tags, companies will be able to track the movement of individual products, rather than the vague product types that today's bar codes track.